 We are a also a partner in a EU-wide research project which aims to transform the European food system so we can reach our climate targets.
 You can read more about this project here.

-In 2022, we were, for the first time, evaluated by Animal Charity Evaluators (ACE); an organization that works to identify and support those organizations around the world, which are the most effective in helping animals.
+In 2024 we have been re-evaluated by Animal Charity Evaluators (ACE); an organization that works to identify and support those organizations around the world, which are the most effective in helping animals.

 They concluded: